royben/Resonance/README.md

 <br/>

 # Services
-The Transporter also supports registering a service instance as an easy request/response handling mechanism.
+The Transporter also supports registering a service instance as an easy request handling mechanism.

 #### Registering a Resonance Service.
 ```c#